niklas-may/full-stack-challenge/README.md

 ## Installation

 Use pnpm as the package manager.
+Check `.nvmrc` for correct node vesion or run `nvm use`.
 Run first install from the root.

 ```bash
 pnpm install